Bassett88/arkosR36S/Frequently-Asked-Questions---RGB10.md

 Similarly, you can remove or copy your files.

 ## Q. How can I change or remove the splash screen when loading games?
+### A. You can choose to use ascii art as your splash screen by simply going to Options/Advanced and select Switch launchimage to ascii.
+To switch back to jpg images, simply go to Options/Advanced and select Switch launchimage to jpg.

-### A. You can change the splash screen by uploading a new splash screen image in the /roms/launchimages folder.
+You can change the splash screen by uploading a new splash screen image in the /roms/launchimages folder.
 The image must meet the following criteria:

 - Must be in .jpg format
 - Must be named loading.jpg.
 The name is case sensitive!